 You can set up phone number masking in a few ways:

-- Changing the caller ID through the control panel or account dashboard
+- Changing your outbound caller ID through the GCF control panel or account dashboard

-- Choosing the caller ID through the softphone app
+- Changing your caller ID through the softphone app

 You can get a call masking service from a cloud phone number provider like Global Call Forwarding that has the capability to hide or display specific phone numbers.